Follow this link to find the government's most up-to-date guidance for parents.

 At school we have subscribed to E-safety support.
 This package includes a range of training resources for staff.
 At the beginning of each new school year staff update their knowledge and skills by completing online safety training.
 Similar training courses are available for parents.
 Links to this training are sent via email from the On-line Safety Lead on a biannual basis.
 Any parents that are interested in more frequent or varied parent training courses should approach the school for further information.

 Parents are given a set of our school On-line Safety Rules so that they can be reinforced at home.
-A copy of our school On-line Safety Rules is on display in every classroom and children are reminded of these at the beginning of each year and at regular intervals as required.
+A copy of our school On-line Safety Rules (SMART) is on display in every classroom and children are reminded of these at the beginning of each year and at regular intervals as required.
 Children are also advised of actions to take if they are concerned about something they see or experience on-line or if they have any other on-line issues.
 A team of Year 6 Online Safety Champions also offer information, support and advice through whole-school assemblies and workshops.
 A notice board in the school also provides online safety information for pupils.